-When you interact with the South Canterbury DHB and it's services, your privacy and confidentiality is fully respected.
+When you interact with Te Whatu Ora South Canterbury and it's services, your privacy and confidentiality is fully respected.
 The sections below outline why we collect your information and how that information will be used.

 We collect your health information so you receive quality treatment and care when you need it.